 Non-toxic — no formaldehyde, ammonia, crystalline silica, ethylene glycol, mildewcides, fungicides, exempt solvents or aromatic hydrocarbons commonly used in sealers

 Alert: This product will only perform well if applied correctly.
 Be sure to read and follow the application instructions.
-Please note that it may slightly darken the color of your material.
 Test first to see how it affects your specific application.

+Apply in good weather when air and surface temperature are above 45°F. and surface temperature is at least 5°F. above the Dew Point.
+For optimum application properties, materials should be between 70-90°F prior to application.
 1. Use a low pressure sprayer (Hudson type) or any sprayer operated at no more than 20 psi.
-Spray on with low pressure sprayer and back roll any puddles into a dry area with a low nap paint roller.
-The goal is to saturate the surface with ONE COAT.
-Note: If concrete was power troweled, then penetration could be much slower.
+Spray on with low-pressure sprayer and back roll using a 3/8 inch nap roller any puddles into a dry area with a low nap paint roller.
+The goal is to saturate the surface.
+This may require 3-5 passes, one after the other, WET ON WET application.

 FOUR Surface Requirements BEFORE Applying:

-Porous means it should be able to soak in.
-If there are sealers or adhesives on the surface they will disallow absorption.
-If the surface has been highly power-troweled it will also make the surface so dense that water will not soak in easily.
+Porous means it should be able to soak in easily.
+If there are sealers, paint or adhesives on the surface they will disallow absorption.
+If the surface has been power-troweled it will also make the surface so dense that water will not soak in easily.

 How to Test?
 Place a few drops of water onto the surface and see if it beads up or soaks in.
-If it soaks in, then the surface is porous and GBS Penetrating Sealer will also soak in.
-Nothing need be done except to make sure it is clean, dry and have a neutral pH.
+If it soaks in and darkens, then the surface is porous and GBS Penetrating Sealer will also soak in.
+Nothing need be done except to make sure it is clean, dry, and have a neutral pH.
 See #2 and #3 below.

 If there is latex paint, adhesives, or other acrylic sealers on the surface we recommend our GBS Industrial Strength Cleaner (If it is unknown what type of sealer was used, we recommend purchasing a test sample of the cleaner as some sealers cannot be chemically removed).

 Clean means washed with a neutral pH detergent and then dried thoroughly.
 Ideally use a 3000 psi pressure washer.
 If you are indoors, this may be difficult so use a damp mop instead.
 If you have used a cleaner mentioned above or any other strong cleaner you should wash at least twice and rinse at least three times.
-Then dry well.
+Then dry well for several days. - III - DRY

-Use fans, heat, open windows or a shop vac to remove all water.
-If there is any water, it will prevent the sealer from soaking in.
-If it is humid,cold or damp, this could take longer.
+After cleaning, use fans, heat, open windows or a shop vac to remove all water.
+If there is any water inside the concrete, it will prevent the sealer from soaking in.
+If it's humid, cold or damp, this could take longer to dry out.
 Be patient.
 Even if it appears dry on the surface, moisture may still be inside the concrete.
-There are moisture meters you could use to test but if you wait at least two days during warm weather or three days during cool weather it should be fine.
+Use a moisture meter to test or wait at least two days during warm weather or three days during cool weather.

 NOTE: New concrete, even though appearing dry, is still very wet inside.
-Therefore, you should wait a minimum of 21-24 days until it has dried inside.
-This can be accelerated with heat, fans and good ventilation.
+Therefore, you should wait a minimum of 3-4 weeks until it has dried inside.
+This can be accelerated with heat, fans, and good ventilation. - IV - NEUTRAL pH

 New concrete has a high pH.
-It needs to be in the 7-9 range to work well with our sealers.
+For GBS Penetrating Sealer to work properly, the concrete needs to be in the pH 7-9 range to work well.
 No higher, no lower.

 We provide litmus paper so you can test in several areas.
 Be sure to use distilled water with the litmus test.